Studying with autism spectrum disorder (ASD)

 - If you don’t understand one of the lecturer’s questions, ask him or her to explain it for you.

-- If you need to find a fellow student to work with but find this difficult, let the lecturer know and ask him/her to help you.
+- If you need to find a fellow student to work with but find this difficult, let the lecturer know and ask them to help you.

 - If you are working with a fellow student, explain your need for clarity to him/her.
 Make agreements about the division of tasks, contact moments and other practical matters.